squailchorps/2270-Final-Project-/README.md

 The points are meant to represent the top left, and bottom right of the space.
 This menas the above quad tree initalization would give us a grid like this:
 ![quad tree setup](./images/basic%20quad.png)

+This quad tree implementation ASSUMES that all shapes and quad tree bounds are true rectangles/squares.
+This does not lalow for custom shapes with more or less than 4 dimensions.
+The two points passed in can allow us to make the bounds of the tree by taking the low side and high side of both points to calculate a shape from.

 ### Insert:
 The insert function takes a node as an input that will be inserted into the tree. it will not have a return type.
 The function will first check if the node is real and has data.
 If it does not it will return and do nothing to the quad tree.